flaturtha/CharlieChan/_short-stories/youll-kill-the-people.md

 The man not only talked mad, he looked mad.
 The gun again made a cone-shaped bulge against, the pocket of the tan topcoat, and, like a dog, the man seemed to be bristling with anger.

 “They laughed at me,” Joe tried to mollify him.
-“They seemed to think I was gunning for some free publicity at their expense, if yon must know.”
+“They seemed to think I was gunning for some free publicity at their expense, if you must know.”

 “You know something?” the man laughed.
 “I can believe that.
 I don’t think you’re lying.”